play-lang/play/docs/design.md

 Once all the bytecode has been linked together into one array of bytecode, the context map is given to the address resolver so that it can resolve the addresses in the final bytecode.

 The linker, if successful, produces an object containing the list of contexts, the context map, and a loaded program object which itself consists of a constant pool, the combined bytecode, and the number of variables in the main scope.

+## Assembler

+The assembler takes the compiled objects from the compiler and resolves the addresses and labels contained inside by replacing labels with actual bytecode addresses and patching the jump and call statements as necessary.

 ## Disassembler